-Once you have paid that general fee, you can use the bike for 30 minutes with extra charge.
+Once you have paid that general fee, you can use the bike for 30 minutes with an extra charge.
 After a max. of 30 minutes, you need to drop it at a bike rental station (any).
-You could then take another bike and use that one for another 30 minutes – if you don’t want to pay extra and just pay that one-time fee.
+You could then take another bike and use that one for another 30 minutes – if you don’t want to pay extra and pay that one-time fee.

 I just used it to get from one place to another when my legs got tired.
 So, I dropped it at the next rental station and took a bike whenever I needed one again.
 If you don’t want to use my very budget-friendly system, you can also use the bike for longer by paying an extra fee in addition to the general 24-hour fee.

 Taxis: The black cab is iconic in London and maybe a must-do for some London visitors.
 I have never ridden one, and with such good public transportation, it probably isn’t really needed.